 Tech Night – Getting Started in EME (Click to View The Presentation)

-We recently did a Tech Night Program as part of the Nashua Area Radio Society’s educational program.
+We recently did a Tech Night Program as part of the Nashua Area Radio Society’s Tech Night program..
 I wanted to share the presentation and video from this Tech Night so that our readers might learn a little more about how to get started in EME or Moonbounce Communications.